vasujain275/RoboSafe/README.md

 # RoboSafe v2.0

 A simple yet effective wireless controlled Locker using an Arduino Mega.
-It can be unlocked via App RIFD card, Fingerprint.
+It can be unlocked via App RIFD card, Fingerprint and stream live footage to your device.

 ## Materials Required